sarahfuchi/Data-Science/Advanced data science (NLP, computer vision, deep neural nets)/README.md

         return LAMBDA * loss1
 ```
 The identity loss compares the image with the source from which it was generated.
 We want an image to be generated that is identical to the original image.
 The identity loss compares the input with the output of the generator.
+This can be used to determine if the generator is producing the accurate output.

 ```
 with strategy.scope():